Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 ##### Outline

-The first and only School of health information sciences in Canada
+- The first School of Health Information Sciences in Canada
   - Double undergrad program in computer sciences and health informatics
   - Double MSc nursing and health informatics
   - Reseach oriented MSc followed by PhD in health informatics

 ##### Links